Two Good Low Cost 3D Printers in India

 • Materials You Plan to Use: Do you only need to print PLA, or do you want to experiment with ABS, PETG, or flexible filaments?

-• Build Volume: How large of objects do you plan to print?
+• Build Volume: How large objects do you plan to print?

 • Features: Do you need auto-leveling, direct drive, or an enclosed chamber?